Australia First Movement: Formation and membership

 The Australia First Movement was formally established on 20 October 1941 at the Shalimar Café in Sydney.
 Those present adopted a constitution and elected Stephensen as president, with Walter Tinker-Giles as treasurer and Sheila Rice as secretary.
 The other members of the executive committee were Ian Mudie, Gordon Rice, Vera Parkinson, Marjorie Corby and Elaine Pope.
 Adela Walsh and Les Cahill were appointed as paid organisers.
 Other notable members included poet Rex Ingamells and Odinist Alexander Rud Mills, who was the first official member in Victoria.

 Views

-The Australia First Movement has been characterised as anti-Semitic, anti-war and pro-isolationist, and advocated Australia's independence from the British Empire.
+The Australia First Movement has been characterised as antisemitic, anti-war and pro-isolationist, and advocated Australia's independence from the British Empire.
 It attracted the support of the Catholic weekly, The Advocate, as well as the Odinist Alexander Rud Mills.
 By 1938, those who were later associated with the Australia First Movement were advocating a political alliance with the Axis powers of Germany, Italy and Japan.
 A number of its 65 members came from a far-left background: Stephensen, Pankhurst and Walsh were former Communists.